Wayne Taylor Racing wins record-tying 3rd consecutive Rolex - WHIZ News

 The victory snapped a four-year winning streak for Cadillac, which got a second-place finish from an Action Express all-star car that included seven-time NASCAR champion Jimmie Johnson.
 Kobayashi carried the load for an Action Express lineup that also included Indianapolis 500 winner Simon Pagenaud and 24 Hours of Le Mans winner Mike Rockenfeller.

-When Taylor switched to Acura, he released drivers van der Zande and Ryan Briscoe, and chose a new lineup with familiarity of the car.
-Ganassi snatched van der Zande, who was battling Kobayashi to become the first winner of three straight.
+When Taylor switched to Acura, he released van der Zande, who was grabbed by Ganassi as the team returned to sports car racing after a one-year hiatus.
+Kobayashi was not retained by WTR for endurance events so he signed on for Daytona with Action Express, and former teammates Kobayashi and van der Zande were battling to become the first winning drivers of three straight Rolex races.

-The Dutch driver closed on his former team multiple times in the final 25 minutes but couldn’t make a pass for the lead and was eliminated when his tire was punctured.
+The Dutch driver closed on his old team multiple times in the final 25 minutes but couldn’t make a pass for the lead and was eliminated when his tire blew.

 “I could see his eyes in my mirrors,” Albuquerque said of van der Zande.
 “He was so hungry for this, especially with the whole story of leaving Wayne Taylor.
 I was lucky that they had a puncture.”

-The Ganassi team suffered a puncture less than two hours earlier when six-time IndyCar champion Scott Dixon was driving, and also overcame two penalties from newcomer Kevin Magnussen, who spent the last seven seasons in Formula One.
-The team fell to fifth.
+The Ganassi team also suffered a tire puncture about two hours earlier when six-time IndyCar champion Scott Dixon was driving.
+The team also rallied from two penalties incurred by newcomer Kevin Magnussen, who spent the last seven seasons in Formula One.
+The team fell to fifth in the final standings.

 “Absolutely gutted,” Magnussen said.
-“Looked like we had the race win right there.
-Renger had really good pace catching the No. 10 car and I think he would have had a really good chance to win the race.”
+“Looked like we had the race won right there.
+Renger had really good pace catching (Albuquerque) and I think he would have had a really good chance to win the race.”

-Jordan Taylor, youngest son of the winning team owner, was also a winner in the GT Le Mans class and closed the victory for Corvette Racing.
-The lineup included Nicky Catsburg and Antonio Garcia, who General Motors said after the race it had pulled from the car because Garcia tested positive for COVID-19 as part of his preparations to leave the United States.
-Garcia drove nearly eight hours in the race and was last in the car Sunday morning.
+Jordan Taylor closed the race to earn a a 1-2 Corvette Racing finish in the GT Le Mans class.
+The winning lineup included Nicky Catsburg and Antonio Garcia, who was pulled by General Motors with seven hours remaining when he tested positive for COVID-19.

-“While Antonio Garcia tested negative in preparation for his arrival for the Rolex 24, we have received notice that he has now tested positive in preparation to depart the country,” GM said in a statement.
+Garcia was tested during the race weekend so he could return to Spain after the Rolex.
+He drove nearly eight hours in the race and was last in the car Sunday morning.

 Era Motorsport won the Le Mans Prototype 2 class in an Oreca LMP2; Riley Motorsports won the Le Mans Prototype 3 class in Ligier JS P320; and Winward Racing in a Mercedes-AMG GT3 won the GT Daytona class, which at 20 entries was the largest class of the 49-car field.